The Onyx Programming Language

 For full language documentation and reference see the Onyx Book.

-Syntax
+Modern Syntax

 Onyx uses a modernized C-like syntax, similar to Jai or Odin.
 Onyx is a procedural language, but does allow for functional-inspired syntax using the pipe operator.